GNUfamilia-fisi/mongodb-connections/swift/README.md

 }
 ```

-The API is very straightforward and easy to use, here is basically all
+With this library you need to think async.
-the code needed to print a whole collection:
+Here is the code needed to print a whole collection:

 ```swift
 let db = client.db(DB_NAME)